mikeizbicki/cmc-csci145-math166/09_applications_word2vec/README.md

 You will extend your pagerank project from the beginning of the semester to search for "similar" words using word embeddings.

+This will help you see how the statistical theory we discussed for midterms 2-3 can be combined with the pagerank application of midterm 1.

 > *NOTE:*
 > I recommend using your solution to the original pagerank project as the basis for this project.
 > If you would prefer not to for whatever reason, however, the `pagerank.py` file in this folder is my solution to the original pagerank project.